yoyosource/YAPION/src/main/java/yapion/serializing/annotationproccessing/README.md

 }
 ```

-The config can be written in YAPION or JSON, either directly as a String into the as the second field or in an external file.
+The config can be written in YAPION or JSON, either directly as a String into the field or in an external file.

 ### A simple Config
 A simple config just defines some values to hold, nothing fancy.
 ```yapion
 {